aplteam/SMTP/README.md

    SMTP.SendEmailExample 'john.doe@whatever.com'
    ```

-Note that the example uses a particular email address and password that can be accessed by anybody who loads the package.
+Note that the example uses a particular email address and an API key that can be accessed by anybody who loads the package.
 Of course this means that you must not send anything remotely confidential to this email address as clear text.

-This address is configured so that an application can kind of log on with that password, and then send emails to that address; this is considered relatively unsafe.
+This address is configured so that an application can kind of log on with that API key, and then send emails to that address; this is considered relatively unsafe, and it is not recommended by Google.

 It cannot be used for spam because the number of emails one can send this way is severly limited by Google, but it can be used to send a couple of emails.